kleelab-bch/FNA/README.md

   * pip install rasterio-1.2.3-cp38-cp38-win_amd64

 # Slide Scanner
-Please note that the user need to have our Slide Scanner to perform this step.
+Please note that the user need our Slide Scanner to perform this step.
-Alternatively, Users can also build their custom slide scanner and use our code in this section.
+Alternatively, the user can build custom slide scanner and use our code to run the scanner.
-* Connect to Arduino mounted in our Slide Scanner
+* Connect USB to Arduino mounted in our Slide Scanner
-* Run PhotoCapture.py
+* Run machine_control/PhotoCapture.py
 Then, the slide scanner will automatically move the slide and take photos of the entire slide within a few minutes

 # Dataset